Working with clients: part 1

 3. Arm yourself with business cards

 The client needs to know how to reach you, and preferably, when they can reach you.
-Note your working hours when handing them out; a client is likely to become frustrated if they initially expect you to be on-call 24 hours.
+Be sure to note your working hours - you're unlikely to be on-call 24 hours a day!

 4. Research your client’s business